Is William Alexander, aka The Earl & Lord of Stirling, Basking Ridge’s Most Famous Resident? Let’s see if we can answer that question.

 Basking Ridge’s Biggest Event – Kitty Stirling Wedding

-Their wedding took place under tall old trees, heavy with July foliage, on July 27, 1779.
+Their wedding occurred under tall old trees, heavy with July foliage, on July 27, 1779.
 Many of the guests, as did the hundreds of pieces of paduasoy, satin, laces, etc., which comprised the bride’s trousseau, had to find their way past sentinels and army lines to be present.
-Governor Livingston had occasion to issue many passes, – acts which he generally did with very poor grace.
-All of the neighboring gentry appeared on the scene.
-The Southards, Kennedys, Hatfields, Lotts, and Mortons.
+Governor Livingston had to issue many passes, – acts which he generally did with very poor grace.
+The neighboring gentry appeared on the scene: the Southards, Kennedys, Hatfields, Lotts, and Mortons.
 The presents to the bride were very fine for the period.
-The Duchess of Gordon, always the ardent friend of Lord Stirling, the Earl of Shelburne, and several other members of the British nobility remembered his favorite daughter.
-It is a sad story that many years after the bright wedding day Lady Kitty Duer, then a decrepit old woman keeping a boardinghouse in New York City, was forced by poverty to part with the souvenirs of the happiest day of her life.
+The Duchess of Gordon, always the ardent friend of Lord Stirling, the Earl of Shelburne, and several other members of the British nobility, remembered his favorite daughter.
+It is a sad story that many years after the bright wedding day, Lady Kitty Duer, then a frail old woman keeping a boardinghouse in New York City, was forced by poverty to part with the souvenirs of the happiest day of her life.

-From family tradition we learn that the bride was gowned in white, and made a beautiful picture as she stood by the commanding figure of General Washington, under a cypress tree, awaiting the bridegroom’s coming.
-After the knot was tied, the ladies, escorted by the brilliantly uniformed officers, – army affairs were then in a better condition than earlier in the war, – trained their gay petticoats over the lawn to the manor, where one of those bounteous old-time collations was served.
-Lady Stirling was presented by George Washington as she awaited her future husband, Colonel William Duer.
+From family tradition, we learn that the bride was gowned in white and made a beautiful picture as she stood by the commanding figure of General Washington, under a cypress tree, awaiting the bridegroom’s coming.
+After the knot was tied, the ladies, escorted by the brilliantly uniformed officers – army affairs were then in a better condition than earlier in the war – trained their gay petticoats over the lawn to the manor, where one of those bounteous old-time collations was served.
+George Washington presented lady Stirling as she awaited her future husband, Colonel William Duer.

-The fete for Lady Kitty’s marriage was Lord Stirling’s last entertainment ever given in the manor house.
-The private affairs that he had neglected for his sword gradually grew from bad to worse, and upon his death, at the close of the war in 1784, he left his family only an honored name.
-Through her wealthy marriage, Lady Kitty Duer continued to live in New York with all the luxury to which she had been accustomed at her father’s Jersey home.
+Lord Stirling’s last entertainment in the manor house was the fete for Lady Kitty’s marriage.
+The private affairs that he had neglected for his sword gradually grew from bad to worse, and upon his death at the close of the war in 1784, he left his family only an honored name.
+Through her wealthy marriage, Lady Kitty Duer continued living in New York with all the luxury she had been accustomed to at her father’s Jersey home.

 Yes – William Alexander owned Island Beach State Park

-The Island Beach State Park area was, in fact, an island, separated from the rest of the Barnegat Peninsula by an inlet.
+The Island Beach, State Park area, was an island separated from the rest of the Barnegat Peninsula by an inlet.
 By the time of the American Revolution, it was mostly owned by William Alexander, Lord Stirling, who would become one of George Washington’s most trusted generals.
 Some maps of the time call it Lord Stirling’s Beach or 9 Mile Beach.

-Lord Stirling’s land holdings included Island Beach.
-In the 1700’s, Island Beach was known as Lord Stirling’s Isle.
+Lord Stirling’s land holdings included Island Beach, Which was known as Lord Stirling’s Isle in the 1700s.

 Some of the Alexander Holdings